Aryanag2/Smart-Medical-Pill-Dispenser/notebooks/gosaliya/entry10.md

 - Observed pill jams in rotating gate design; designed “trimmer” guides to smooth flow
 - Sent trimmer models to SCD for 3D printing in PETG to test clearances
 - Verified button actuation and LED visibility through enclosure cutouts
+- Created logo or ADAPT ( Adi/Aryan Dispenser Advanced Pill Technology) on CANVA

 **Figures (Left-Hand Page):**
-- `fig10_1.png` — Photo of breadboard inside enclosure with buttons and LEDs installed
+- `wooden-enclosure-with-logo-leds.png` — Photo of breadboard inside enclosure with buttons and LEDs installed and 3d printed trimmers installed
-- `fig10_2.png` — Render of 3D-printed trimmer guide prototypes
+- `logo.png` — logo for ADAPT

 *Attach `fig10_1.png` and `fig10_2.png` on the left-hand page.*